solspace/ee-freeform/documentation/channel-fieldtype.md

 Once you have a Freeform Next channel entry field setup, and you've created a form with Composer, assigning a form to a channel entry is very easy!

 * Go to the *Publish* area in the EE control panel.
 If the field group the Freeform field belongs to is assigned to the channel you selected, you should now see the special Freeform field.
-* To add a Composer-based form, simply select the form name from the select field list.
+* To add a form, simply select the form name from the select field list.
 * Once you have submitted or updated the channel entry, that's it!
 The form has now been assigned to the entry.

 [![Using Fieldtype](images/cp_fieldtype-entry.png)](images/cp_fieldtype-entry.png)